National Graduate School of Engineering of Caen

 With five engineering diplomas, including apprenticeship courses, the recent opening of a Master degree with the EM Normandie (Management school of Normandy) and the creation of a FabLAb, ENSICAEN constantly seeks to foster learning by offering teaching methods and training focused on innovation.
 ENSICAEN is located in the heart of a large campus in the North of Caen, where we can find not only the different universities and colleges but also research laboratories (GANIL, Cyceron ).
 Courses at ENSICAEN are of both a technically and scientifically high level.
 The work of our research-professors at the seven ENSICAEN laboratories in collaboration with the CEA, the CNRS and the University of Caen Normandy is always in line with the latest scientific advances and has a strong impact on our course programmes.

 With more than 90 cooperation agreements and exchange programmes with foreign universities around the world, the school has an active policy of international exchange and development so as to facilitate the engineering students’ mobility and the possibility of a double diploma graduation.
 Finally, ENSICAEN develops the human dimension by supporting the Student Union.
-More than 50 clubs and associations offer various activities for a dynamic student life as well as a Junior-Enterprise to prepare for professional challenges.
+More than 50 clubs and associations offer various activities for a dynamic student life.

 Joining ENSICAEN means choosing a program nourished by rich exchanges with teachers, researchers, alumni and specialists that will be the cornerstone to the fulfilment of both your personal and professional life.